-A character coming out of Mortally Wounded, Dead or returning from Spirit Form will need a 10-count before being able to use any skills, abilities, or move faster than a walk.
+A character coming out of Mortally Wounded, Dead or returning from Spirit Form will go into system shock.
+This means you need a 10-count before being able to use any skills, abilities, or move faster than a walk.
 Poison also produces this effect.